DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 [^11_Dwivedi_35]: The author categorizes the abusers based on the negative feedback
     provided by few respondents.

 [^11_Dwivedi_36]: Two respondents narrated interesting incidences with maniacs.
-In
+In the first case, the father of the prospective groom was chatting
-    the first case, the father of the prospective groom was chatting with the girl, only realized it might be … when she persisted in meeting face-to-face.
+    with the girl, only realized it might be … when she persisted in meeting face-to-face.
 In the second situation, a male acquaintance reported that the already married elder sister of the prospective bride became so friendly that they ended up in telephone-sex.

 # The Role of Places and Symbols: A Cultural Interpretation of the On-line Dating Experience in Israel

-### David Levin
+### DAVID LEVIN

 ## Introduction